Harrsn/Lottery-Number-Generator/README.md

 Python 3.x
 Tkinter library
-BeautifulSoup and Requests libraries for web scraping Feel free to use, modify, and share these programs.
+BeautifulSoup and Requests libraries for web scraping Feel free to use and share these programs.
 Good luck, and may the odds be ever in your favor!